t-taormina/t-taormina/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my Bachelors degree in Computer Science at Portland State University and am starting my junior year.
-- 🌱 I’m currently learning the Rust progamming language as well as all things C/C++ for University.
+- 🌱 I’m currently learning the Rust progamming language, all things C/C++ for University, and how to create pixel art🖌
 - 📫 I can be reached by my email tktaormina@gmail.com or my twitter @TylerTaormina
 - 😄 Pronouns: He/Him/His
 - ⚽️ YNWA -- Liverpool Football Club